Update of the Apiculture Program at NCSU

-For extension, we have published four new or updated extension articles in the last year, including a popular article on the NC Zoo Exhibit (with Janno Daniel-Lewis as the lead author) published in Bee Culture magazine.
-We have also published monthly online articles that review recent scientific research on honey bees and bee management, as well as other materials that have been posted on our web site .
-We have been featured in 13 media stories in the last year, including National Public Radio's Talk of the Nation Science Friday with Ira Flatow and On Point with Tom Ashbrook, the Wall Street Journal, and National Geographic Kids magazine.
-Finally, program members have provided 37 presentations to regional, state, and local beekeeping organizations, including 9 workshops or beekeeping field days.
-Unfortunately, our ability to attend local chapters has been fairly curtailed compared to previous years due to ongoing budget constraints and travel restrictions.
+For extension, we have published nine new or updated extension articles in the last year.
+Importantly, we co-authored the Pest Management Strategic Plan for Apiculture in the Mid-Atlantic region, a comprehensive overview of all honey bee diseases and pests with recommended treatments.
+This is an organic document formulated in conjunction with part- and full-time beekeepers, so the priorities generated for research, extension, and regulation are all originated and addressed at the grass-roots level.
+We have also published monthly online articles that review recent scientific research on honey bees and bee management, as well as other materials that have been posted on our web site.
+We have been featured in 12 media stories in the last year, including WNC Magazine, Southern Farm Radio Network, and a WRAL piece with NC State's Chancellor!
+Finally, program members have provided 56 presentations to regional, state, and local beekeeping organizations, including 18 workshops or beekeeping field days.
+Unfortunately, our ability to attend local chapters will likely be severely curtailed in the coming year due to ongoing budget constraints and travel restrictions.

-We have also been actively involved in our research program, with nine scientific presentations or posters given within the past year.
-We also published five papers in 2009 in peer-reviewed scientific journals, and another two already published this Our main research project is funded by a large USDA grant to survey the "mating health" of commercially produced queens in the U.S. There is both anecdotal and empirical evidence to suggest that many queens produced in the U.S. may not be adequately mated.
+We have also been actively involved in our research program, with 10 scientific presentations or posters published within the Our main research project is funded by a large USDA grant to survey the "mating health" of commercially produced queens in the U.S. There is both anecdotal and empirical evidence to suggest that many queens produced in the U.S. may not be adequately mated.
 We have tested a representative population of queen bees purchased from commercial queen producers for several factors: their physical health (i.e., morphological characteristics—such as weight and thorax width—that are indicative of reproductive quality), their insemination success (by performing sperm counts on the contents of their spermathecae), and their mating numbers (by performing genetic paternity analyses on their offspring).
 We have found some very interesting trends.
 Most notably, we have found that while queens seem to be mating with a sufficient number of drones (25.0±13.11; range 6 – 50), their stored sperm counts seem to be a bit lower than the expected 5-7 million (3.99±1.504 million; range 0.20 – 9.03 million).
 In fact, we found that 18.9% of the queens were 'poorly inseminated' (<3 million stored sperm) and a full 81.1% were 'under-inseminated' (<5 million stored sperm).
 These results confirm that some—but certainly not all—commercially produced queens may be improperly inseminated and therefore may become premature drone layers.
 Our next step will be to determine why they seem to be mating adequately but being inseminated inadequately.
-We have submitted another USDA-AFRI grant to that effect and hope to be funded by year's end.

 Our continued contribution to the CCD Working Group has been to publish the results from our collaborative studies.
-The first of many papers on the subject was finally published this past year.
-The study—which will likely serve as a hallmark paper on CCD—reports preliminary epidemiological data on Colony Collapse Disorder, investigating various factors such as varroa mites, nosema, pesticides, protein content, and virus loads.
+The first of many papers on the subject is currently under peer review, and we hope to have it published this year.
+It reports a preliminary epidemiological study on Colony Collapse Disorder, investigating various factors such as varroa mites, nosema, pesticides, protein content, and virus loads.
 Of the 61 quantified variables, no single measure emerged as a most-likely cause of CCD.
 This suggests that the syndrome is most likely a complex combination of several different factors, which will make it much more difficult to pin down and determine what we can do to prevent it.
-Another companion study is currently accepted in the Journal of Economic Entomology, and yet others are currently being analyzed and written for submission.